rrquizon1/KWS_Quizon/README.md

 # KWS_Quizon
 Transformer keyword spotting project.
-To be submitted as requirement 03 for EE298 Second Sem 2021-2022.
+To be submitted as requirement 03 for EE298 Second Sem 2021-2022 of Master of Engineering of Electrical Engineering program from University of the Philippines Diliman

 ## Requirements